-If you don’t hold a GED® or high school diploma, there are still some great options if you want to pursue a college education.
+If you don’t hold a GED or high school diploma, there are still some great options if you want to pursue a college education.

 In order to secure a well-paying job and work toward a fulfilling career, you need education and training beyond high school practically at all times.

-The fact of the matter is that you really don’t need to put off a college education for the simple reason that you don’t hold a high school or equivalent diploma such as a GED and if you hold a college degree, you don’t need to include GED or high school diploma on your resume.
+The fact of the matter is that you really don’t need to put off a college education for the simple reason that you don’t hold a high school or equivalent diploma such as a GED®.

-Sure, usually you must have a high school diploma or GED to be able to enroll in credit-bearing college courses.
+Sure, usually, you must have a high school diploma or GED to be able to enroll in credit-bearing college courses.

 An increasing number of community colleges, technical colleges, and trade schools accept students by using other proof of qualification than merely a high school or GED degree.

-Standardized college entrance tests such as the ACT or SAT are very useful (these tests are open to adults as well) and many states have their own college qualification exams such as the TSI exam (Texas), PERT (Florida), and the ACCUPLACER tests and CLEP tests may help as well.
+Standardized college entrance tests such as the ACT or SAT are very useful (these tests are open to adults as well), and many states have their own college qualification exams such as the TSI exam (Texas), PERT (Florida), and the ACCUPLACER tests and CLEP tests may help as well.
 Online GED video lessons are a great way to get all set for these options.

-Individual states and colleges are in control of setting requirements and standards for admission procedures so do some research and discover what colleges are accepting candidates without a high school or GED diploma.
+Individual states and colleges are in control of setting requirements and standards for admission procedures, so do some research and discover what colleges are accepting candidates without a high school or GED diploma.